NikhilMukraj/spiking-neural-networks/README.md

   - Gap condutance should be retrieved from TOML via IFParameters
 - Eventually remove existing genetic algorithm fit for matching an EEG signal and replace it with R-STDP one or at least genetic algorithm that changes weights rather that input equation

+- Move non initialization parameters to cell struct, move bayesian parameters to cell struct as well
+- Use integrate and fire parameters only for initialization not for calculation

 - Split `main.rs` functions into a few different files for readability

 - Use Rayon to thread lattice calculations (remove storing dv and is_spiking in hashmap and place it in the struct), add capacitance to struct for current calculation